How to Determine the Perfect Kitchen Layout for Your Needs - Royal Homes How to Determine the Perfect Kitchen Layout for Your Needs - Royal Homes

 Take some time to plan for storage in your new kitchen.
 Ask yourself what you’ll be keeping in the kitchen, how many people you plan on serving and the number of dishes you’ll need, and whether or not you’ll be utilizing larger kitchen appliances such as a toaster oven or a stand mixer.

 Then, get to plotting out the location of your cabinets!
 Professional designers suggest optimizing your kitchen’s storage by placing drawers on both sides of the range and including vertical cabinets near the range.
-You might also consider including customized top drawers for utensil and spice organization.
+You might also consider including customized top drawers for utensils and spice organization.

 Of course, there’s always more to ponder, but these five considerations are a great start as you determine what’s perfect for you and your dream kitchen